Papers

 forecasts based on user-defined transactions.
 Implementation is done in

-Java on MacOS X, based on the native Cocoa API (sorry folks, this will
+Java on MacOS X, based on the native Cocoa API (sorry folks, it's a

-be a 'Mac only' app :-).
-MoneyWerkz is intended to be released as
+'Mac only' app :-).
+MoneyWerkz was intended to be released as

 |